mendix/docs/content/appstore/general/sell.md

 To sell a paid component in the Mendix Marketplace, you must be a permanent resident or a legal business entity in one of the following countries:

 * Netherlands
-* Belgium)
+* Belgium

 Further conditions apply:

-* Licensing agreement
-	* Components must comply with all legal requirements in any location where you make them available
+* Licensing agreement – components must comply with all legal requirements in any location where you make them available
 * Support agreement
 * FOSS

-{{% todo %}}[**More information to be added above?**{{% /todo %}}

 ## 5 Submitting Your Component

-At this stage, you have confirmed the commercial feasibility of your component, you have signed up as a Marketplace Partner, and you are technically ready to publish your component to the Marketplace.
+At this stage, you have signed up as a Marketplace Vendor and confirmed the commercial feasibility of your component, so you are technically ready to publish your component in the Marketplace.

 ### 5.1 Preparing a Draft in the Marketplace